necheffa/nsddyn/README.md

 * A web client.
 While official clients will be provided, anyone can create their own. \
         A minimal client might take the form of a shell script wrapped around curl. \
         More interesting might be a RouterOS script wrapped around the `/tool fetch` client.
+* nsddynum - A command-line, swiss army knife style tool for managing the nsddynpasswd file. \

 nsddyn is a secure protocol for the following reasons:
 * It is just HTTP and so may be tunneled over TLS for confidentiality.